 Learn about the education and preparation needed to become a physical therapy assistant.
 Get a quick view of the requirements as well as details about schooling, job duties and credentialing to find out if this is the career for you.

-A physical therapy assistant (PTA) is not required to hold a license.
-However, many states regulate physical therapy assistants by ensuring that they complete some form of credentialing, whether that's certification, licensure or registration.
-An associate's degree in physical therapy assisting is the minimum educational requirement to enter into the profession.
+All states regulate physical therapy assistants (PTAs) by ensuring that they complete some form of credentialing, whether that's certification, licensure or registration.
+An associate's degree in physical therapy assisting is the minimum educational requirement to enter the profession.

 |Required Education||Associate's degree in physical therapy assisting|

 |Credentialing||PTAs typically must pass the National Physical Therapy Examination (NPTE)|

 |Median Salary (2016)||$55,170*|

 Many states regulate the physical therapy assistant occupation, but a license is not required to work.
 However, the U.S. Bureau of Labor Statistics (www.bls.gov) mentions that most states regulate the profession by requiring physical therapy assistants to hold a license, certificate or registration.
 While these regulations may vary from state to state, two requirements are fairly common.

 First, a physical therapy assistant must have completed a degree program that is accredited.
 Second, graduates of an accredited physical therapy assisting degree program must pass the National Physical Therapy Examination (NPTE), administered by the Federation of State Boards of Physical Therapy.

 Those states that do require a license to practice also ensure that a minimum number of continuing education courses be completed to keep the license valid.
 State licensing boards are the best source of information on requirements governing physical therapy assistants.